-If a student wishes to withdraw from any course or the program for personal, medical or academic reasons, a written request identifying the reason for the withdrawal must be submitted to the Dean of Student Services.
+If a student wishes to withdraw from any course or the program for personal, medical or academic reasons, a written request identifying the reason for the withdrawal must be submitted to the Student Success Coordinator.
 A meeting will then be scheduled.